 Amazon, Walmart find success in rural India during sales season

-[BANGALORE] Amazon.com Inc and rival Walmart Inc reported record revenue for their six-day India sales festivals as e-commerce catches on with buyers and sellers in smaller Indian towns, moving beyond the country's urban, English-speaking population.
+AMAZON.COM Inc. and rival Walmart Inc. reported record revenue for their six-day India sales festivals as e-commerce catches on with buyers and sellers in smaller Indian towns, moving beyond the country's urban, English-speaking population.

 Millions of Indians are moving online thanks to inexpensive smartphones and some of the lowest wireless data rates in the world.
 That is boosting all kinds of internet businesses, from streaming video and online gaming to e-commerce and services.